 A study by the DoorDash developer team found photos have the biggest impact on the success of a menu.
-In fact, based on a 2022 DoorDash study of over 15,000 small restaurants, menus with item photos get up to 44% more monthly sales.
+In fact, based on an April – June 2022 DoorDash study of over 15,000 small restaurants, menus with item photos get up to 44% more monthly sales.

 How do I add photos to my menu via the Merchant Portal?